 Frequently Asked Questions

-Admission decisions are based on the suitability of the applicant along different criteria including GPA in previous degrees, standardized test scores, scholarly publications and their quality, alignment of research interests with ongoing faculty research, etc. Deficiency on any one of these criteria, e.g., the GRE/GMAT score, might be compensated by a demonstration of outstanding achievements in one or more of the remaining criteria.
+Admission decisions are based on the suitability of the applicant along with different criteria including GPA in previous degrees, standardized test scores, scholarly publications, and their quality, alignment of research interests with ongoing faculty research, etc. Deficiency on any one of these criteria, e.g., the GRE/GMAT score, might be compensated by a demonstration of outstanding achievements in one or more of the remaining criteria.

 All applicants to the Ph.D. program are required to have a valid GRE/GMAT score, irrespective of whether they are applying for an assistantship or not.

-Q2.
 I am an international student, but my TOEFL score has expired or I never wrote TOEFL.
 Can I still apply?

-Q3.
 I have just completed my undergraduate degree but do not have any academic publications.
 Could I still be accepted into the Ph.D. program?

 Admission to the Ph.D. program is very competitive, and almost every student admitted into the program has one or more academic publications.

-Q4.
 Are part-time students admitted into the Ph.D. program?
 Can I get my Ph.D. degree online?
 Can I take all my courses online?

-All Ph.D. students, full-time or part-time, have to be resident students and take courses by attending class lectures and do research under their supervisor/advisor.
+All Ph.D. students, full-time or part-time, have to be resident students and take courses by attending class lectures and doing research under their supervisor/advisor.